jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 tags: [learning]
 ---

-As programmers, one of the most important skill to have is being able to learn quickly.
+As programmers, one of the most important skills to have is being able to learn quickly.
 It doesn't matter that you know frameworks X and Y, or languages Foo and Bar.
 What is hot and not will change several times throughout our career, but the skill to learn new abilities will always be in demand.